exercism/rust/concepts/functions/about.md

 have its type annotated.

 The curly braces enclose the body of the function: its statements and expressions.
 Even if the function contains no statements or expressions the curly braces are still required for the function definition.
-Of course there is no point to having an empty function.

 A function could contain a simple statement.
 In the following example the function takes in one `i32` argument and prints it